| Sky Map Online User Comments: |

 admin

 Sirius, it's not our goal to make Windows Phone 7 sky map application "work like" any other sky map application produced by a different company.
 While there are some similar expectations for any (sky) mapping application, there will always be differences between various applications and there will be limitations imposed by the platform where the application is running.
 For example, Windows Phones have compass hardware but there is no API to allow the applications to actually use the compass (and for that reason, no sky map application on Windows Phone can implement a "point to sky feature" until a future Windows Phone 7 OS update will expose this API).
-Our Windows Phone 7 SkyMap application has a free trial in place - so anyone can use the application for free as long as he wants.
-But the full version has no ads and doesn't have any more "locked" features.

 2/27/2011 4:37:03 PM